Anti-Racist Work for People of Color

-The newest workshop is a space exclusively for Black folks.
-Most anti-racist education is geared toward the privileged class.
-There aren’t many that are meant to teach Black folks to name their own oppression.
-This workshop will look at anti-racist work from a Black lens.
+This space will be exclusive to people of color.
+We will look at anti-racist work from a non-white lens.
+Participants will explore racism, colonialism, colorism, lateral oppression and more.
 We will review terminology and history as well as learn tools for addressing and interrupting racism in our daily lives.

 Community workshops currently not scheduled (available for non-profit/corporate training)